 The Company is subject to certain reporting and financial covenants, pursuant to its lending agreement.
 The agreement requires compliance with a working capital covenant whereby the Company must maintain a minimum working capital ratio of 1 to 1.
 For calculating compliance with this covenant, the amount drawn on the Operating Facility, classified as a current liability, and the fair value of financial instruments are excluded from working capital.
 Conversely, the amount of the undrawn portion of the Operating Facility is added to current assets.
-At December 31, 2022, the Company's working capital ratio for purposes of the lender's working capital covenant was 2.5:1 (2.2:1 at December 31, 2021).
+At December 31, 2023, the Company's working capital ratio for purposes of the lender's working capital covenant was 2.4:1 (2.5:1 at December 31, 2022).
 In addition, the Company and its lender have agreed to a covenant whereby the Company shall maintain a liability management rating ("LMR") of no less than 2.0.
-Clearview's LMR as at December 31, 2022 was
+Clearview's LMR as at December 31, 2023 was 2.2.
+The Company is also required to maintain commodity swap contracts on a six month rolling basis, based on the percent drawn on its Operating Facility versus the credit capacity of \$10 million.
+At less than or equal to 25%, the Company is required to have 15% of its production volumes hedged for the next six months.
+The Company has satisfied the requirement to contract a portion of its production volumes as per the lending agreement.

-At December 31, 2022, the Company had only \$10 thousand in letters of credit outstanding on the Operating Facility.
+At December 31, 2023, the Company had only \$10 thousand in letters of credit outstanding on the Operating Facility.

-The next credit review is scheduled to be completed by no later than June 30, 2023.
+The next credit review is now scheduled to be completed by June 30, 2024.
 In the event that the Operating Facility limit is reduced and the amount outstanding exceeds this facility limit, the Company shall have thirty days to repay any shortfall.

-Notes to the Financial Statements (thousands of Canadian dollars) December 31, 2022
+CLEARVIEW RESOURCES LTD. Notes to the Financial Statements (thousands of Canadian dollars)